stratux/stratux-setup/README.md

 Q: How does it work?

-A: The stratux-setup script downloads, builds, and installs source code from the main (official) stratux repository and makes small modification to a network file;
-the setup script sets up a different dhcp server than what the image uses.
+A: The stratux-setup script downloads, builds, and installs source code from the main (official) stratux repository and it sets up the necessary dhcp server using the same isc-dhcp-server binary as on the stratux image.
-Specifically, the setup script installs dnsmasq, as opposed to isc-dhcp-server.

 Q: Does the stratux setup script differ from the installation provided by the official image?

-A: Yes, as stated in the previous answer, the setup script uses dnsmasq for its dhcp server whereas the official image uses isc-dhcp-server.
-The switch does require a change to the network.go file so stratux knows where the dhcp lease file is located and how to parse said file.
-For that reason, the setup script includes a modified version of the file in the root of the script folder and copies it to stratux/main prior to compiling the stratux middleware.
+A: No. The stratux-setup script makes no modifications and for all intense and purposes the stratup-setup installation is identical to that of the official image.

 Q: Are there any parts that don't work if I use an unsupported board, eg an Odroid-C2?

 A: Yes.
-Those parts that connect via GPIO are unsupported at the moment, therefore, you're restricted to just traffic and/or weather information, depending on which SDR dongle you're using.
+Those parts that connect via GPIO are unsupported at this time, therefore, you're restricted to just traffic and/or weather information, depending on which SDR dongle you're using.